Consensys/quorum-dev-quickstart/README.md

 ### ii.
 POA Network with Privacy <a name="poa-network-privacy"></a>

 This network is slightly more advanced than the former and you get everything from the POA network above and a few Ethereum clients each paired with a Private Transaction Mananger.
-The Go based quorum variant uses [Tessera](https://github.com/jpmorganchase/tessera) and the Besu based quorum variant uses [Orion](https://github.com/PegaSysEng/orion) for it's Private Transaction Mananger.
+The Go based Quorum variant uses [Tessera](https://github.com/jpmorganchase/tessera) and the Besu based Quorum variant uses [Orion](https://github.com/PegaSysEng/orion) for it's Private Transaction Mananger.

 As before, to view the progress of the network, the Alethio block explorer can be used and is available on `http://localhost:25000`.
-Hyperledger Besu based quorum also deploys metrics monitoring via Prometheus available on `http://localhost:9090`, paired with Grafana with custom dashboards available on `http://localhost:3000`.
+Hyperledger Besu based Quorum also deploys metrics monitoring via Prometheus available on `http://localhost:9090`, paired with Grafana with custom dashboards available on `http://localhost:3000`.
 Go based Quorum deploys the Cakeshop toolkit available on `http://localhost:8999`